 We recognize goodwill in accordance with ASC 350, Intangibles-Goodwill and Other.
 Goodwill is the excess of cost of an acquired entity over the amounts assigned to assets acquired and liabilities assumed in a business combination.
 Goodwill is allocated to our reporting units, which are determined by the discrete financial information available for the component and whether it is regularly reviewed by segment management.
-Our reporting units are the United States, Europe and Japan.
+Our reporting units are the United States and Europe.
 Goodwill is not amortized.

-Goodwill is tested for impairment annually at the beginning of the fourth quarter, and is tested for impairment between annual tests if an event occurs or circumstances change that would indicate the carrying amount may be impaired.
+Goodwill is tested for impairment annually as of the first day of the fourth quarter, and is tested for impairment between annual tests if an event occurs or circumstances change that would indicate the carrying amount may be impaired.
 An impairment charge for goodwill is recognized only when the estimated fair value of a reporting unit, including goodwill, is less than its carrying amount.
-In 2021, we performed a quantitative analysis based on the performance of Europe in 2021 and the amount of goodwill recorded during the year from the Hubs acquisition.
 The quantitative impairment test requires judgment, including the identification of reporting units, the assignment of assets, liabilities and goodwill to reporting units, and the determination of fair value of each reporting unit.
-The impairment test requires the comparison of the fair value of each reporting unit with its carrying amount, including goodwill.
-In performing the impairment test, we determined the fair value of its reporting units through a combination of the income approach by using discounted cash flow (DCF) analyses and the market approach through the guideline company method.
+The impairment test requires the comparison of the fair value of each reporting amount, including goodwill.
+In performing the impairment test, we determined the fair value of its reporting units through the income approach by using discounted cash flow (DCF) analyses.
 Determining fair value requires us to make judgments about appropriate discount rates, perpetual growth rates and the amount and timing of expected future cash flows.
-The cash flows employed in the DCF analysis for each reporting unit are based on the reporting unit's budget, long-term business plan and recent operating performance.
-Discount rate assumptions are based on an assessment of the risk inherent in the future cash flows of the respective reporting unit and market conditions.
+The cash flows employed in the DCF analysis for each reporting unit are based on the reporting unit and market conditions.
 Given the inherent uncertainty in determining the assumptions underlying a DCF analysis, actual results may differ from those used in our valuations.
-In assessing the reasonableness of the determined fair values, we also reconciled the aggregate determined fair value of the Company's market capitalization, which, at the date of its 2021 impairment test, included a 16 percent control discount.
+In assessing the reasonableness of the determined fair values, we also reconciled the aggregate determined fair value of the Company's market capitalization, which, at the date of its 2022 impairment test, included a 9 percent control discount.
+Significant assumptions used in the DCF analysis included forecasted revenue and related revenue growth rate, gross margins rate, operating expenses as a percentage of revenue rate and weighted-average cost of capital.
+As a result of the analyses, a \$118.0 million impairment related to the Europe reporting unit was identified, which represents a write-off of all Europe